GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Introduction

 \section{Introduction}

 Point-of-Interest (POI) refers to a location that a user may find attractive or valuable.
-The proliferation of web-based location services and online social platforms \cite{wang2019sequential}\cite{sanchez2022point}\cite{yang2014modeling} has generated vast amounts of user-generated, geotagged content.
-This rich spatio-temporal data, such as check-ins and shared locations, makes it possible to predict places a user is likely to visit based on their preferences and contextual signals, giving rise to research in spatio-temporal data management on personalized prediction of a user's next check-in location.
-This task is inherently challenging as it requires deciphering the complex interplay between users' hierarchical preferences and their dynamic, context-driven behaviors.
+The proliferation of web-based location services and online social platforms \cite{sanchez2022point,wang2019sequential,yang2014modeling} has generated vast amounts of user-generated, geotagged content.
+This rich spatio-temporal data, such as check-ins and shared locations, makes it possible to predict places a user is likely to visit based on their preferences and contextual signals, fueling research on personalized next POI recommendation within the field of spatio-temporal data mining.
+This task is inherently challenging due to the complex interplay between users' hierarchical preferences and their dynamic, context-driven behaviors.

-Existing recommendation systems are often based on sequential methods that personalize the processing of contextual information to better capture user preferences \cite{baral2018caps}\cite{baral2018close}\cite{wang2019spent}.
-Tree-based methods have also been employed to model the hierarchical relationships between users and POIs \cite{lu2020glr}\cite{baral2018caps}\cite{chen2023dynamic}.
-Furthermore, given the powerful capability of Graph Neural Networks (GNNs) \cite{xu2023revisiting}\cite{li2021you}\cite{qin2023disenpoi} in integrating geographical information, they have been widely used in the task of next POI recommendation.
-On the other hand, recent breakthroughs in structured state-space sequence (S4) models have brought about significant efficiency improvements in sequential modelling.
-The Mamba variant of such S4 models, in particular, has gained much prominence in this respect \cite{qin2025geomamba}\cite{chen2024geomamba}\cite{jiang2026hierarchical}.
-However, these studies uniformly model user trajectories in Euclidean space, which struggles to effectively capture the inherent hierarchical and tree-like structures embedded in check-in behaviors.
-POIs are typically organized into hierarchical structures that implicitly contain both semantic and geographical relationships.
-POIs are often spatially localized and semantically structured within strict category trees.
-For example, a user at noon might first decide on the general category "Dining," and then subsequently select a sub-category such as "Chinese Food," "Western Food," or "Fast Food."
-Figure \ref{task} illustrates this implicit hierarchical structure within check-in behavior.
+Existing recommendation systems are often based on sequential methods that personalize the processing of contextual information to better capture user preferences \cite{baral2018caps,baral2018close,wang2019spent}.
+Furthermore, given the powerful capability of Graph Neural Networks (GNNs) \cite{li2021you,qin2023disenpoi,xu2023revisiting} in integrating geographical information, they have been widely used in the task of next POI recommendation.
+Concurrently, recent breakthroughs in structured state-space sequence (S4) models have brought about significant efficiency improvements in sequential modeling.
+In particular, the Mamba architecture has gained significant prominence for its linear scaling capabilities \cite{chen2024geomamba,jiang2026hierarchical,qin2025geomamba}.
+However, these studies uniformly model user trajectories in Euclidean space, which struggle to effectively capture the inherent hierarchical and tree-like structures embedded in check-in behaviors.